 A major reason for leaving kibble behind and switching to a raw diet is to cut down on carbohydrates.
 All the same, whereas no dog needs a large amount of carbs from grain, some dogs do benefit from carbohydrates forming up to 20 percent of their diet.
 This is especially true for sighthounds and dogs who need to gain weight.
 Vegetables are a great source of healthy carbs for these dogs.

-Vegetables play a major role in treating degenerative diseases of all types, such as cancer or arthritis.
-They also treat many other serious health issues, like pancreatic disease, IBD, and growth problems in large breeds.
+A biologically appropriate diet offers the greatest bioavailability of nutrition when compared to kibble or cooked diets.
+A proper diet can play a major role in combatting degenerative diseases of all types, such as cancer or arthritis.
+A species appropriate diet can also aid in the battle with many other serious health issues, like pancreatic disease, IBD, and growth problems in large breeds.

 Dogs are unable to make Omega-3 fatty acids in their own bodies.
 This means that they need to receive the fats from their food.
 Although Omega 3 is present in fish oils, it can be more convenient at times to feed your dog grasses and algae, as these store better.

 Omega 3 has a numerous health benefits for dogs.
 It:

 Plus, unlike Omega-6 fatty acids, which can cause inflammation, Omega 3 has anti-inflammatory qualities.
 This means that Omega-3 fatty acids can balance out the effects of Omega 6, which your dog may be consuming in large amounts if she is eating chicken.
 It is important to note that Omega-6 fatty acids are essential; it is just necessary to balance them out with sufficient Omega 3 to avoid adverse side effects.